-In order to sysgen MVS/XA Data Facility Product, you must have MVS/System Product Version 2 distribution libraries installed.
+In order to sysgen MVS/XA Data Facility Product, you must have MVS/System Product (MVS/SP) Version 2 distribution libraries installed.
 MVS/SP provides essential system support and program distribution libraries for the MVS/XA operating system environment.

-MVS/XA Data Facility Product Release 1.0 requires at least Version 2, Release 1.2 of MVS/SP JES2 (5740-XC6), or MVS/SP JES3 (5665-291).
-Later releases of MVS/SP Version 2 may be used, and may also be required to support specific features or devices.
+MVS/XA Data Facility Product Version 2 Release 3.0 requires Version 2 Release 2.0 of MVS/SP JES2 (5740-XC6), or MVS/SP JES3 (5665-291).

-The following tables list the MVS/SP JES2 or JES3 releases required to support specific devices or Data Facility Product features.
+The tables below list which releases of MVS/SP JES2 or JES3 are required to support specific devices or Data Facility Product features.
 Any later release of MVS/SP Version 2 will also contain the appropriate support.

 A specific release of Data Facility Product and/or other licensed programs may be required in addition to MVS/SP for complete support.
-See "Requirements for Data Facility Product and Its Features" on page 9 for more information about software requirements for Data Facility Product features.
+For more information about software requirements for Data Facility Product features, see "Requirements for Data Facility Product and Its Features" on page 11.